2018 CULTURE BRIDGE FESTIVAL

-Newmarket, ON – Leave your passport at home and experience your neighbour’s culture here in your own community.
-CULTURE BRIDGE FESTIVAL, formerly Caribbean & South Asian Showcase, has planned a variety of social experiences for everyone, children through to grandparents, that will bring them out of their homes and into the community to sing, dance and eat together.
+Newmarket, Ontario – Experience your neighbour’s culture here in your own community – no passport needed.
+Culture Bridge Festival (CBF), a Celebration of Cultural Diversity, plans a variety of social experiences for everyone, children through to grandparents, that will bring them out of their homes and into the community to sing, dance and eat together in Newmarket (and East Gwillimbury).

 Following is the calendar of events: